 Leadership in Museum Education

-As a student in this program, you will meet one weekend per month, plus one week in early June, over two years.
-You will develop your capacity for leadership, organizational change, community engagement, diversity, inclusion and access.
+Courses will develop your capacity for leadership, organizational change, community engagement, diversity, inclusion, and access.

-One year focuses on learning and learning environments, development, diversity, collaboration, interpretation and exhibition planning.
-The other year focuses on museum mission and strategy, organizational theory, communication, visitor research, marketing, development and finance.
+Focus one year on learning and learning environments, development, diversity, collaboration, interpretation and exhibition planning.
+Focus the other year on museum mission and strategy, organizational theory, communication, visitor research, marketing, development and finance.

-Ideal candidates are museum education professionals with five (minimum three) years experience who think reflectively and strategically about how museum education can advance organizational inclusion, engagement and community participation.
+Ideal candidates are museum education professionals with three – five years’ experience who think reflectively and strategically about how museum education can advance organizational inclusion, engagement and community participation.

 Course highlights include: